We got lots to do here still ahead on the EIB network.

 So great was the number of people who were thrown overboard that it altered the ecology of the ocean.

-The sharks, even now, trace uh follow after ships along the trail, seeking the flesh that was thrown overboard in all those years, 200 years of the slave trade.
+The sharks, even now, trace or follow after ships along a trail seeking the flesh that was thrown overboard in all those years, 200 years of the slave trade.

-That was Major Owen, February 23rd, 1995 special orders, House of Representatives complaining that 200 million people were lost in the slave trade from uh Europe and Africa to the United States because slave owners would throw the slaves overboard and it and the sharks uh he said in fact he went on the next bite and the the the sharks still swim the route uh hoping that that more slaves will be thrown overboard.
+February 23rd, 1995, special orders, House of Representatives complaining that 200 million people were lost in the slave trade from Europe and Africa to the United States because slave owners would throw the slaves overboard and the sharks.

 So we're making progress, folks.